wso2/docs-ob-toolkit-berlin/en/docs/try-out/confirmation-of-funds-flow.md

     !!! tip
-        The WSO2 Open Banking Berlin Toolkit requires PKCE support for authorization.
+        The NextGenPSD2 Reference Toolkit requires PKCE support for authorization.
 The `state` and `code challenge method` values indicate the PKCE usage.
 For more information, see [Consent Authorization with PKCE](../learn/consent-authorization-intro.md).